mbaumer/us_hep_funding/docs/_states/NY.md

 ### Committees
 Grace Meng is the #19 Democrat on the House Committee on Appropriations

+Grace Meng is the #4 Democrat on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016